-(d) The last paragraph on page 4 and the three paragraphs on page 5 of the Base Prospectus are deleted and replaced with the following:
+The last three paragraphs of the "IMPORTANT NOTICES" section on page 8 of the Base Prospectus are deleted and replaced with the following:

-"IMPORTANT - EEA AND UK RETAIL INVESTORS - If the Final Terms in respect of any W&C Securities specifies the "Prohibition of Sales to EEA and UK Retail Investors - Legend" as applicable, the W&C Securities are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in (i) the EEA, unless a key information document will be made available (if required) in the EEA jurisdiction(s) in which the W&C Securities are offered, sold or otherwise made available to such retail investor(s) or (ii) the United Kingdom (the "UK"), unless a key information document will be made available to such retail investor(s) or of Sales to EEA and UK Retail Investors - Legend" as not applicable, the W&C Securities may be offered, sold or otherwise made available to any retail investor in the UK, provided that, where a key information document is required pursuant to the PRIIPs Regulation (as defined below), the W&C Securities may only be offered, sold or otherwise made available to retail investors in (i) the EEA in the jurisdiction(s) for which a key information document will be made available to retail investors in (i) the UK if a key information document will be made available or (ii) in the UK if a key information document will be made available in the UK.
+"IMPORTANT - EEA AND UK RETAIL INVESTORS - If the Final Terms in respect of any Securities specifies the "Prohibition of Sales to EEA and UK Retail Investors - Legend" as applicable, the Securities are not intended to be offered, sold or otherwise made available to any retail investor in (i) the EEA, unless a key information document will be made available (if required) in the EEA jurisdiction(s) in which the Securities are offered, sold or otherwise made available to such retail investor(s) or (ii) the United Kingdom (the "UK"), unless a key information document will be made available (if required) in the UK.
+If the Final Terms in respect of any Securities specifies the "Prohibition of Sales to EEA and UK Retail Investors - Legend" as not applicable, the Securities may be offered, sold or otherwise made available to any retail investor in the EEA or in the UK, provided that, where a key information document is required pursuant to the PRIIPs Regulation (as defined below), the Securities may only be offered, sold or otherwise made available to retail investors in (i) the EEA in the jurisdiction(s) for which a key information document will be made available or (ii) in the UK if a key information document will be made available in the UK.
 For these purposes, a retail investor means a person who is one (or more) of: